 - Get a degree to get a promotion at your current job

-If you own a home, investing your tax refund in it will give you the greatest return.
-Make improvements that increase a home’s value, such as minor kitchen and bathroom remodels, upgrading your home’s curb appeal, or add a deck or patio.
+If you own a home, investing your tax refund will give you the greatest return.
+Make improvements that increase a home’s value, such as minor kitchen and bathroom remodels, upgrading your home’s curb appeal, or adding a deck or patio.

 Before you invest, talk to a real estate agent or licensed appraiser to see how much the intended repairs or renovations will improve your home’s value.

-If you’ve always dreamed of starting your own business, use your tax refund to get started.
+Use your tax refund if you’ve always dreamed of starting your own business.
 You don’t have to leave your job to start a business – start something on the side and see how it goes.
-If it grows enough that you can make it your full-time employment, go for it, otherwise, use the money from your side hustle to reach your goals.
+If it grows enough that you can make it your full-time employment, go for it.
+Otherwise, use the money from your side hustle to reach your goals.

-Think about where your tax refund would do the most good in your life.
-If you haven’t saved a penny in your emergency fund or for retirement, both are great places to start.
-If you’re all set in those areas, branch out, looking at other areas you can invest your money.
+Think about where your tax refund would do the best in your life.
+Both are great places to start if you haven’t saved a penny in your emergency fund or for retirement.
+On the other hand, if you’re all set in those areas, branch out and look at other sites, and you can invest your money.

 Even if you split the refund up among a couple of investments or areas of your life, putting the money to good use is crucial.
-You’ll get the most bang for your buck, and give yourself a head start creating the future you desire.
+You’ll get the most bang for your buck and give yourself a head start on creating your desired future.